GuenterQuast/picoDAQ/README.md

-Provided here is a data acquisition system as is needed to record, analyze, classify and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in nuclear, particle physics and astro particle-physics.
+Provided here is a data acquisition system as is needed to record, analyze, classify and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in nuclear, particle physics and astro particle physics.

 This project is a first prototype towards the goal of acquiring, analyzing and counting the occurrence of typical electrical waveforms